mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

   </figcaption>
 </figure>

 Remember, we began with 24 bits per pixel!
 With our custom JPEG, even using a small quantization multiplier, we end up using less than 3 bits per pixel and the image still looks really well.
-Not to mention, we were kind of sloppy in the loseless compression part and we still managed to greatly compress the image.
+Not to mention, we were kind of sloppy in the lossless compression part and we still managed to greatly compress the image.

 The thing that still amazes me is that looking at the images it definitely doesn't *feel* like they carry so little information per pixel.
 But they do.
 Pretty cool, right?